madhurabindu/tdd_sample/pswd_generator/README.md

 # Test Driven Design

-We need a password generator which generates one time password The password is for children between the age 6-10 years and hence need to be simple.
+We need a password generator which generates one time password.

+The password is for children between the age 6-10 years and hence need to be simple.
 The rules of pswd generator to make it simple are
 1. The password should be 6 characters in length